AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Info:** `cd` stands for _current directory_.
-This step is akin to clicking into folder, but instead we do it through the terminal by only typing.
+This step is akin to clicking into folder, but instead we do it through the terminal by typing.

 Example: `cd Documents\fapro`

-This is equivalent to (1) 'clicking' into the _Documents_ folder (2) then click into the _fapro_ folder inside the _Documents_ folder.
+This is equivalent to
+1. 'clicking' into the _Documents_ folder
+2. 'clicking' into the _fapro_ folder inside the _Documents_ folder.
 </box>

 5. Type in the `java -jar fapro.jar` command to run the application.<br>